![]() |

-Less common, however, are the Western Horse lamps.
-Like the Western Horse clocks, they date to the 1950s, the earliest part of Breyer's model horse history.
+Less common, however, are the Western Horse and Western Pony "scroll base" lamps.
+Like the Western Horse clocks, they date to the early 1950s, near the beginning of Breyer's model horse history.
 The Western Horse lamps, as with the clocks, have turned up in both alabaster and palomino.
-In my experience, the alabasters usually come on black-painted metal bases while the palominos are typically seen on brown-painted bases.
-A few green-painted bases have been found, too.
-That said, they are fairly scarce, and I've seen only a handful of these neat old lamps.
+In my experience, the alabasters usually come on black-painted metal bases while the palominos are typically seen on brown or turquoisey-green bases.
+These metal scroll base lamps are generally harder to find than most of the Ranchcraft lamps.

 I have not yet been able to track down much information about the Marks Manufacturing Company, but as I work in a top-notch research library, that of my alma mater, the University of Chicago, I have access to some handy sources like a 1956 Chicago phone book.
 I was able to track down the address of Marks, and like the Mastercrafter Clock Company, it was a near neighbor of the Breyer factory.
 All three were located just west of downtown Chicago.
 Mastercrafters was about one mile due east of Breyer, and Marks was a bit northeast, about 2 miles away.

-The use of the zone number (22) rather than a zip code most likely dates this piece to the 1950s (or possibly the very early 1960s at the latest).
+The use of the zone number (22) rather than a zip code helps narrow the date on this piece to the 1950s, and the high grommet saddles and painting style of the Western Horses on the lamps pinpoint them to the early 1950s.
 Based on pictures I've found of other (non-horse) Marks made lamps, the company appears to have been in business as early as the 1930s if not earlier.
 I have not yet been able to determine if it was related to the well-known Clayton Mark and Company (of Evanston, IL) and Mark (no "s") Manufacturing Company of Indiana.
 The latter two companies specialized in steel manufacturing of pipes and well equipment and were founded by Clayton Mark (of Marktown fame) and his sons.
 It's not a huge stretch to think that someone in the family might have opted for the decorative side of metal work, but it could also be a complete coincidence.

 I plan to do more digging to track down the history of Marks.
 I'm very curious to know how long the company was in business after their collaboration with Breyer and whether or not it was related to one of Clayton Mark's companies.
 I'll be sure to blog about anything I find!